ynchiu/ShuJiangStore/README.md

 train_net: running the network in the training mode to evaluate and calculate the loss and gradients.
 TrainingScript: a training template for CNN and MLP networks.
 softmax: implementation of the softmax layer.
-vl_nnsoftmaxloss: implementation of the softmax log loss layer .
+softmaxlogloss: implementation of the softmax log loss layer .
 SwitchHardware: a switch function between CPU and GPU.